harpreetsahota204/molmo_point/README.md

 ![image/png](molmo_point_image.gif)

-MolmoPoint is a vision-language model from the Allen Institute for AI that locates objects in images by **pointing** — returning precise pixel coordinates — rather than generating bounding boxes.
-Given a natural language description like `"Point to the boats"`, MolmoPoint finds every matching instance in the image and returns a set of keypoints, one per object.
+MolmoPoint is a vision-language model from the Allen Institute for AI that locates and tracks objects in images and videos by **pointing** — returning precise pixel coordinates — rather than generating bounding boxes.
+Given a natural language description like `"Point to the boats"`, MolmoPoint finds every matching instance and returns a set of keypoints, one per object.

 ## What makes it different